srinilastwall/RISC-1/README.md

 ## Overview

-An embeddable javascript is provided. it needs to be initialied appripriately with the API key and Authorisation Token.
-The API url needs to be set appropriately based on whether, the usage is for testing , devlopment (sandbox) or production needs.
+An embeddable javascript is provided. it needs to be initialied appropriately with the API key and Authorisation Token.
+The API url needs to be set appropriately based on whether, the usage is for testing , development (sandbox) or production needs.

 ## Script Usage

+The script is placed in the webpage which has the login action.
+Ideally the data collected by the script, is collected by a server-side program and then a API call made from the server-side as part of the authentication workflow.

+## API usage

+See [Integration] (Integration.md) for details of accessing the API from a server-side module.

 ## API Key